 - Haigh, Justine (seeking publication) “nonPareil Institute; Improving Crewmembers Technical Skills, Interpersonal Abilities, and Quality of Life.”
 Possible journals titles include: Qualitative Research, Qualitative Research in Organizations and Management, and Journal of Consumer Research.

 - Helped Autism Risk and Safety Management to produce production quality videos for schools on autism awareness.
 The goal is to incorporate the materials into school in-service training days at the beginning of the 2014/15 school year in Oregon and then nationwide.

 Professional Growth Activities (Training, Courses Taken, Seminars in Pedagogy)

-- Attended the Marketing Educators Association Conference (April 2010) San Diego, Calif.
+- Attended the Marketing Educators Association Conference (April 2010) San Diego, CA.

-- Took (MA) courses in Social Research and Evaluation in the Behavioural Sciences Dept. at the University of Huddersfield during PhD studies in order to gain the skills to carry out a range of social research (2002)
+- Took (MA) courses in Social Research and Evaluation in the Behavioral Sciences Dept. at the University of Huddersfield during PhD studies in order to gain the skills to carry out a range of social research (2002).